jlarsson/Kiwi.Prevalence/readme.md

 To further protect the model, results from either _Query_ or _Execute_ is _marshalled_, which in this contect means that a deep copy of the result is taken.
 This guarantess that the results are detached from the model, preventing nasty concurrency bugs.

 ## Snapshots
 A snapshot is the model serialized to disk.
-A snapshot in essence captures the model state in a given point in time.
+A snapshot in essence captures the model state at a given point in time.

 ## Journalling
 All commands must be Json-serializable and are captured in a journal file.
-Whenever a respository is restored (typically during application startup), the journal is replayed on the current snapshot to catch up with latest changes in the model.
+Whenever a repository is restored (typically during application startup), the journal is replayed on the current snapshot to catch up with latest changes in the model.

 ## Serialization
-The model and all commands must be JSON-serializable and JSON-deserializable.
+The model and all commands must be Json-serializable and Json-deserializable.

 * The JSON format somewhat limits the expressiveness of your model.
 In particular, it may not contain cycles.
 * The JSON format is chosen since its so forgiving and most of all, human and machine readable.